16 Years Running a Business: What Actually Worked

 Is specialization really better than being a generalist?

-How do you handle business failures?
+How do you handle business failures without giving up?